MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsOnlineVoicemailPolicy.md

 # Grant-CsOnlineVoicemailPolicy

 ## SYNOPSIS
-Assigns an online voice mail policy to a user account, to a group of users or set the tenant Global instance.
+Assigns an online voicemail policy to a user account, to a group of users, or set the tenant Global instance.
 Online voicemail policies manage usages for Voicemail service.

 ## SYNTAX
 ### GrantToTenant (Default)